Weightlifting-Federation plagued by decades of corruption, says investigation

 The 121-page report was both scathing and meticulous in detailing the massive scale of corruption within the IWF while it was ruled by Ajan, who used "the tyranny of cash" as his main control mechanism.

-The investigation found the primary sources of this cash were doping fines paid personally to Ajan and cash withdrawals of large amounts from the IWF’s accounts, usually made just prior to major competitions or IWF congresses.
+The investigation found the primary sources of this cash were doping fines paid personally to Ajan and withdrawals of large amounts of money from the IWF’s accounts, usually made just prior to major competitions or IWF congresses.

 "It is absolutely impossible to determine how much of the cash collected or withdrawn was used for legitimate expenses," said McLaren.